adsabs/adsabs.github.io/blog/_posts/2021-04-15-affils-update.md

 position: "ADS"
 category: blog
 label: general
+thumbnail: blog/images/affil21_thumb.jpg
 ---

-We publicly introduced our affiliations feature in a [blog post](https://ui.adsabs.harvard.edu/blog/affiliations-feature) last year, including a discussion of how the feature was built and maintained, and how you can use it in your literature searches.
+We publicly introduced our affiliations feature in a [blog post](../blog/affiliations-feature) last year, including a discussion of how the feature was built and maintained, and how you can use it in your literature searches.
 We want to reintroduce this feature, especially for those who haven't used it yet, by updating you on the developments and improvements in our affiliation data.

 Users should note that while affiliation information is more than 80% complete across all literature, not all records contain an affiliation.
 We strongly recommend combining affiliation searches with author searches for best results.